-In addition to ESG considerations in our broader investment portfolio, we have developed a plan for 'Impact Investing' to target investment opportunities which contribute to specific environmental or social outcomes.
+In addition to ESG considerations in our broader investment portfolio, we started to implement our 'Impact Investing' strategy, targeting investment opportunities which contribute to specific environmental or social outcomes.
 As awareness and focus on the impact of investments has grown over time, and in line with the belief that as an asset owner Convex has an ability to direct capital to investments that contribute to specific environmental or social outcomes, a strategic framework is developed to enable the identification, screening, and allocation of impact investments.